Traditional Unionist Voice: Health

 The TUV opposed closure of residential care homes which had been operated by the NHS and they supported the retention of a mix of public and private sector residential care home provision.
 They believe that when there is a public inquiry into the response to COVID-19 pandemic in Northern Ireland, a key element should be the question of whether care homes were sufficiently protected from the virus.
 The TUV opposed mandatory vaccine passports and argued that the Northern Ireland government was too cautious in easing lockdown restrictions and that Northern Irish schools should have re-opened sooner than they did.

+Human rights

+The TUV wants the UK to leave the European Convention on Human Rights.

 Brexit

 The TUV strongly supported Brexit.
 Their grounds for doing so included an opposition to fiscal transfers from the UK to the European Union and what they described as the subordination of local labour market, trade and other laws to the supremacy of EU law.
 They wish to see the Northern Ireland Protocol annulled.
-The TUV has campaigned for Reform UK candidates due to their shared opposition to the Northern Ireland Protocol.